 Instead, they force their children to conform to what they think is best for them.

 They are controlling and intrusive in their children’s lives.
 They set very high standards and can be very critical and demanding.

-While this can mean that they’re easy to get along with, they are unable to set any healthy boundaries, have honest conversations, or stand up for themselves or their children if needed.
+While this can mean that they’re easy to get along with, they cannot set healthy boundaries, have honest conversations, or stand up for themselves or their children if needed.

 Rejecting parents want to be left alone.

-They don’t spend a lot of time with their family, and the few interactions are formal and impersonal.
+They don’t spend much time with their family, and the few interactions are formal and impersonal.

 Most of their interactions consist of issuing commands, blowing up, or isolating themselves from their families, and they have little tolerance or empathy for other people’s needs.

-Children often feel uncomfortable around their parents because of this and think that they are unimportant to them.
+Children often feel uncomfortable around such parents and think that they are unimportant to their parents.

 What Causes Emotional Immaturity In Parents?

 A variety of risk factors are associated with emotional immaturity in parents.